in

 Fact #15: Ladybugs’ Numbers Are Declining

 Ladybug numbers are declining globally.
-There are a number of factors that are thought to be contributing to this decline, including:
+There are several factors that are thought to be contributing to this decline, including:

-• Habitat Loss: Ladybugs need a variety of habitats in order to survive, including forests, grasslands, and meadows.
+• Habitat Loss: Ladybugs need a variety of habitats to survive, including forests, grasslands, and meadows.
 As these habitats continuously getting destroyed, ladybugs are losing their homes.

 • Use of Pesticides: Pesticides are extremely harmful to ladybugs.
 These pesticides can directly kill the ladybugs.
 Moreover, they can harm the ladybugs’ food sources.